se-edu/se-book/reuse/introduction/when/outcomes.md

-:trophy: Can explain how models are used :two:
+:trophy: Can explain the costs and benefits of reuse :two: